-The Technology Classroom, Building 6, has up-to-date computer labs and an auditorium, where lectures and performances are scheduled throughout the year.
+Building 6 has up-to-date computer labs as well as an auditorium, where lectures and performances are scheduled throughout the year.

-Our science and health building, Building 8, has modern, well-equipped laboratories for science and health-related programs.
+Our science and health building, Building 8, has modern, wellequipped laboratories for science and health-related programs.

-Workout and weight rooms, racquetball courts, and a gymnasium are located in the physical education building, Building 7.
+Workout and weight rooms, racquetball courts, and a gymnasium are located in our physical education facility, Building 7.

 Other buildings provide modern classrooms and welding and manufacturing shops.
-The fire-training building also serves as a fire station.
+Our fire-training facility also serves as a working fire station.